Kingfish219/FlowCiao/README.md

 # SmartFlow

-A lightweight state machine workflow engine for .NET
+A lightweight state machine workflow for .NET

 Inspired by [exceptionnotfound](https://exceptionnotfound.net/)